ilyasergey/YSC2229/source/week-11-bst.rst

     | None -> n

-Notice that this operation does not find the `global` tree-wise successor of the element in node `n`.
+Notice that this operation does not find the `global` tree-wise successor of the element in node `n`, although that is also possible to do in :math:`O(log n)` operations for a tree that is well-balanced (i.e., not to "tall" and "thin").

 Deleting a node from BST
 ------------------------